 Register your application

-To use the AdSense Host API v4 you must register the application you're developing with Google:
+To use the AdSense Host API you must register the application you're developing by creating a project and generating a Client ID.Register your app

 Note: The Google account used for registration should be your developer account, that is, the account that you wish users of your application to see as the developer of the application.
 This account does not need to be tied to an AdSense login, as users will be granting access to their own accounts while using the application.

-The AdSense Host API v4 is built upon some basic AdSense concepts:
+The AdSense Host API is built upon some basic AdSense concepts:

 - Ad Clients: Ad clients represent an association between an AdSense account and an AdSense product, such as Content Ads or Search Ads.
 An AdSense account can have one or multiple ad clients.